5 Elements of Cooperative Learning | Help Your Team Learn Considerably More

 Punishment often fails to stop – sometimes even increases – the occurrence of undesired behavior.
 Strategies for positive interdependence will help boost accountability, but methods like rewarding failure can also lead to significant results.

 The #1 reason employees are hesitant to admit mistakes is the fear of reprisal or punishment.
 However, it is important to know what your challenges are in order to tackle them.
-Host fun activities like a dinner theater event or team mixer to celebrate successes, especially the small ones.
+Host fun activities like a dinner theater event or team mixology to celebrate successes, especially the small ones.

 #4 Social skills: